earnx-stake/EarnX-Moonbeam/README.md

 You need to use the /set command to associate the id num (1 to 5) to your wallet addresses, so you can refer them on the other bot commands.

+It's important to highlight that all information that the bot handles are already public in the blockchain.

 ## Lottery rules

 Each EarnX delegator that subscribe to the lottery using the EarnX-Moonbeam bot will have a chance to participate in the weekly prize of 50 GLMR.
 The subscription must be done every week independently.
 The winner will be announced every sunday on the EarnX-Moonbeam github.